TimMilesCox/RTA1/rta/util.rta/README.txt

 #
 #                RTA1
 #
-#    RTA1 is a free processor architecture design.
+#    RTA1 is a free programmable processor architecture specification.
 #
 #    The executable emulation of RTA1 is free software.
 #